ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **a)** You **must** include the `MicroG Support` patch.

-**b)** The 4 major patches are:

-1] **Background Play** (Enables background playback.)

-2] **Certificate Spoof** (Adds support for Android Auto.
-Additional setup info is in step 4 of the guide.)

-3] **Hide Music Ads** (Removes the video ads between songs.)

-4] **Spoof App Version** (Allows users to bypass the radio-only restriction that is in Canada and some other countries.
-Additional setup is in step 4 of the guide.)

-You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
+**b)** You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
 You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/tjuLog1).
 You can exclude all custom branding icon patches to get the YT Music icon.

+**c)** If you are from Canada, include the `Spoof App Version` patch, which allows users to bypass the radio-only restriction that is in Canada and some other countries.
+Additional setup is in step 4 of the guide.

 When you are done selecting the patches that you want, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 Take screenshots of any errors / failures that occur to make troubleshooting easier.